In & Out 4K Ultra HD Blu-ray Review

 Audio: 76

-The audio presentation of the 4K UHD Blu Ray of "In & Out" features DTS-HD Master Audio 5.1 and DTS-HD Master Audio 2.0 tracks, which provide a competent and pleasing sonic experience.
-The surround track especially enhances Marc Shaiman's charming and melodic score, effectively utilizing the side and rear channels to create an engaging auditory environment.
-Dialogue remains front and center in both tracks, ensuring clarity and clean delivery throughout the film.
-Additionally, optional English subtitles are available for convenience.
+The 4K UHD Blu-ray release of "In & Out" provides a commendable audio experience with its DTS-HD Master Audio 5.1 and DTS-HD Master Audio 2.0 tracks.
+Although not a typical choice for showcasing expansive home theater setups, the audio here excels in its own subtle manner.
+The surround version enriches Marc Shaiman's delightful and melodic score, effectively utilizing ambient environmental effects through the side and rear channels.
+Dialogue clarity remains a standout across both formats, consistently presented front and center with precision and clarity throughout the film.
+English subtitles are available for those who require them.

 Extras included in this disc:

-- Audio Commentary by Screenwriter Paul Rudnick: Moderated by author/film historian Lee Gambin.
+- Audio Commentary: Screenwriter Paul Rudnick discusses the film with historian Lee Gambin.

 - Ins & Outs: Interview with director Frank Oz.